 Please note the following:-

-- The daily transaction limit of your bank card/account will limit the maximum amount that can be settled every day.
+- The daily transaction limit of your bank card / account / e-wallet will limit the maximum amount that can be settled every day.

-- Most of the IRD bills can be paid electronically, with the exception of a few bills types including Estate Duty and some special charges on penalty, fees and expenses.
+- Most of the IRD bills can be paid electronically, with the exception of a few bill types including Estate Duty and some special charges on penalty, fees and expenses.

 - Electronic payments relating to applications for new business registration and extracts of the Business Register can only be made under eTAX in GovHK.